alexandrainst/vtek/README.md

 Raw shader files, in `GLSL` format, may also be provided to vtek.
 But this is less efficient, as they have to be compiled each time a program is run.
 So pre-compiling to Spir-V is preferrable.

+#### Shader filenames ####

+For more consistency, `vtek` places certain restrictions on the names of shader files and how they are stored.
+Shaders are expected to be stored in individual files, ie. one file for the vertex shader, one file for the fragment shader, etc. The shader files that together creates a _program_ must be stored inside the same directory, and must follow these naming
+conventions:

+- [vertex.glsl]
+- [tess_control.glsl]
+- [tess_eval.glsl]
+- [geometry.glsl]
+- [fragment.glsl]
+- [compute.glsl]
+- TODO: Ray tracing shaders...

 ### How to contribute ###